CCGGlab/mutClon/README.md

-High level information on the bioinformatics pipeline that was used for the analysis as reported in **Tom Luijts, Kerryn Elliott, Joachim Tetteh Siaw, Joris Van de Velde, Elien Beyls, Arne Claeys, Tim Lammens, Erik Larsson, Wouter Willaert, Anne Vral and Jimmy Van den Eynden.
+High level information on the bioinformatics pipeline that was used for the analysis as reported in [Tom Luijts, Kerryn Elliott, Joachim Tetteh Siaw, Joris Van de Velde, Elien Beyls, Arne Claeys, Tim Lammens, Erik Larsson, Wouter Willaert, Anne Vral and Jimmy Van den Eynden.
 A clinically annotated post-mortem approach to study multi-organ somatic mutational clonality in normal tissues.
-2022**
+Scientific Reports, 2022.](https://doi.org/10.1038/s41598-022-14240-8)

 # Environment